Login

 Chairman: Mr Keith Tucker

-Secretary: Mrs Janet Watkins
+Secretary: Mrs Mary Walker

 Treasurer: Dr Paul Richards

-The Neath Antiquarian Society (NAS) was founded in 1923 as a natural successor to the Neath Philosophical and Antiquarian Society which had its origins in 1834.
+The Neath Antiquarian Society (NAS) was founded in 1923 as a natural successor to the Neath Philosophical and Antiquarian Society, which had its origins in 1834.
 The badge of the former Society, depicting the great seal of Neath Abbey, was adopted by the new NAS as its emblem.

-The NAS was formed to maintain and restore ancient monuments of Neath and District; to study history, manners, customs, art and literature; to visit places of archaeological and architectural interest; to arrange lectures and meetings; to collate all available information that shall be of interest and value to the Society and to publish transactions; to set-up and maintain and, when possible, add to the Society's library, manuscripts, records, books and objects of interest; to maintain a Museum and Repository of records; and to pursue such other activities as are incidental to, or conducive of the attainments of these objects.
+The NAS was formed to maintain and restore ancient monuments of Neath and District; to study history, manners, customs, art and literature; to visit places of archaeological and architectural interest; to arrange lectures and meetings; to collate all available information that shall be of interest and value to the Society and to publish transactions; to set up and maintain and, when possible, add to the Society's library, manuscripts, records, books and objects of interest; to maintain a Museum and Repository of records; and to pursue such other activities as are incidental to, or conducive of the attainments of these objects.

-Soon after its foundation the Society was involved in the major excavation of Neath Abbey ruins.
+Soon after its foundation, the Society was involved in the major excavation of Neath Abbey ruins.
 This took many years and involved the removal of over 7,000 tons of industrial waste.
 Later excavations took place at St. Margaret's Chapel and at Neath Castle.

-The Society has had a number of different homes in the town but in 2001 it moved to its present accommodation at the Neath Mechanics' Institute in Church Place.
-In a joint venture with the West Glamorgan Archive Service the extensive archives of the Society were properly catalogued and made accessible to a wider readership.
+The Society has had a number of different homes in the town, but in 2001 it moved to its present accommodation at the Neath Mechanics' Institute in Church Place.
+In a joint venture with the West Glamorgan Archive Service, the extensive archives of the Society were properly catalogued and made accessible to a wider readership.
 The Society shares the building with the West Glamorgan Archive Service.
 The Mechanics' Institute is only 5 minutes walk from the railway station or the bus station and is alongside St. Thomas' Church in the middle of the town.

 Society Activities & Monthly Meetings